operator-framework/operator-sdk/doc/user/metrics/service-monitor.md

         // Change below value to name of the Namespace you want the `ServiceMonitor` to be created in. ns := "default"

-        // Pass the Service(s) to the helper function, which in turn returns the `ServiceMonitor` object. serviceMonitors, err := metrics.CreateServiceMonitors(restConfig, ns, services)
+        // Pass the Service(s) to the helper function, which in turn returns the array of `ServiceMonitor` objects. serviceMonitors, err := metrics.CreateServiceMonitors(restConfig, ns, services)
         if err != nil {
             // handle error here